 Location, location, location

-No matter what backup systems you decide to put it place (remember, aim for 3 at least!)
-One of them should be offsite – whether it’s using email or cloud or just encrypting a data stick and leaving it at a (trustworthy) friends house.
+No matter what backup systems you decide to put in place (remember, aim for 3 at least!)
+One of them should be offsite – whether it’s using email or cloud or just encrypting a data stick and leaving it at a (trustworthy) friend’s house.

-Having a dozen backups dotted around your house can be a great way of protecting yourself… unless you tragically have a house fire.
-No one likes to think of these things happening and lets hope it never does, but if it did…. you could lose your work in minutes.
+After all, all those backups you have at home will be no help if you have a housefire and your tech and backups all go up in flames.
+No one likes to think of these things happening and let’s hope it never does, but if it did…. you could lose your work in minutes.

 We have smoke alarms, we know the drill to get the family, the pets out and there isn’t much time for anything else.
 It takes a very short time for a fire to devastate a house and suddenly all those backups inside are gone.